GenieFramework/Genie.jl/docs/src/tutorials/92--Deploying_Genie_Server_Apps_with_Nginx.md

-# Deploying Genie apps with Heroku Buildpacks
+# Deploying Genie apps to server with Nginx

 This tutorial shows how to host a Julia/Genie app on with Nginx.